 Initiatives for Reduction of Environmental Impact

-・Energy is calculated by a coefficient based on the Energy Conservation Law of Japan.
+・Energy is calculated by a calorific value unit based on the Energy Conservation Law of Japan.

 ・Excludes energy sold to other companies and the corresponding CO2 emissions.